mcInno/Inno/RevOps/Team Meeting/DHCS.md

 We’re ready to begin receiving PACE referral leads for our California locations.
 Could you please confirm the current process for accessing these leads via SDES?
 Specifically:

-- Can we receive the Weekly Plan Files (WPF) via API or SFTP?
+- Can we receive the Weekly Plan Files (WPF) via API ?
 - If not, we’re prepared to download the files manually from the SDES portal.
 - Please advise on the required steps to activate or confirm our access, including any forms or technical setup needed.